sirnuke/soup-kitchen-love/documentation/design.md

 * Only one per coordinate.
 * May contain part of a single object.
 * Does not attempt to directly manipulate objects.
-* Open or blocked determined when object is set.
+* Object determines whether tile is blocked or open.
 * Does not track pawns.
+* Pass through calls for drawing objects.

 Pawns
 -----